Richard King Mellon Foundation

 - Applications from outside Pennsylvania are discouraged unless they clearly serve the foundation's geographic priorities

 4. Systems-Level Thinking Particularly for Economic Development applications, the foundation seeks "proposals that employ a systems approach," requiring sector-based partnerships or employer collaboration for workforce development initiatives.
-Single-organization approaches are less competitive.
+Single-organisation approaches are less competitive.

 5. Employer/Community Partnerships Economic Development proposals must include sector-based partnerships with employers in new-economy industries.
 Community Building applications benefit from demonstrated cross-sector collaboration.

-6. Focus on Vulnerable Populations Economic Mobility and Health & Well-Being programs prioritize vulnerable children, youth, and communities.
+6. Focus on Vulnerable Populations Economic Mobility and Health & Well-Being programmes prioritise vulnerable children, youth, and communities.
 Applications should clearly identify target populations and barriers to be addressed.

-7. Indirect Expenses Permitted The foundation allows indirect expenses for eligible organizations (except research institutions), with no specific ratio recommendations.
-Applicants need not artificially minimize overhead.
+7. Indirect Expenses Permitted The foundation allows indirect expenses for eligible organisations (except research institutions), with no specific ratio recommendations.
+Applicants need not artificially minimise overhead.

-8. General Operating Support Available For non-postsecondary organizations, general operating support is available.
+8. General Operating Support Available For non-postsecondary organisations, general operating support is available.
 Applicants need not restrict requests to project-specific funding.

 9. Measurable Outcomes Aligned with Investment Areas Applications should demonstrate how outcomes will be measured against the foundation's specific priorities (e.g., K-12 academic performance, career readiness skills, habitat protection acres, workforce system improvements).